How To Nurture Your Inner Child

 Listen To Your Inner Child –

-Part of nurturing and parenting your healthy child is the ability to really listen and acknowledge your inner child.
+Part of nurturing and parenting your healthy child is the ability to listen and acknowledge your inner child.

 Many children of certain generations were seen but not heard.
 And in many ways not seen.